AlonFischer/MAS_BookTracker/README.md

   `npm install --save @ionic-native/geolocation`

    In addition, BookTrack/src/index.html includes a script for the Google Maps API with an API key.
 This key no longer works.
-We wanted to avoid having the API key publicly available and will submit the working API key seperately.
+We wanted to avoid having the API key publicly available.
+Our API key will be listed in both of our reports if needed.
+In index.html, the URL with the API key must end with '&libraries=places'.

    You can use your own API key though google will ask for your credit card information.
 To use your own API key: